Yindmed/sql-data-warehouse-project/README.md

 > An end-to-end data warehousing solution built with SQL Server, following the **Medallion Architecture** (Bronze → Silver → Gold).
 This project covers ETL pipeline design, data modeling with star schema, and SQL-based analytics — built from the ground up as a personal portfolio project.

+> Proyecto inspirado en el enfoque y buenas prácticas de Data With Baraa | Project inspired by the approach and best practices of Data With Baraa
+> www.youtube.com/@DataWithBaraa

 ---

 ## 📌 Project Description